MPowerKit/VirtualizeListView/readme.md

 #### ```ObservableRangeCollection```

 Also, this package contains ```ObservableRangeCollection``` which is a ```ObservableCollection```, but it has a bunch of useful methods to manipulate the collection with batch updates.
 Recommended to use with ```VirtualizeListView```.
 It provides few methods: ```AddRange```, ```InsertRange```, ```RemoveRange```, ```ReplaceRange```.

-## Known issues

-- In debug mode it can have bad scrolling performance, especially on Windows, but in release mode it works surprisingly very well.